hotasbooks/hotasbooks/book-summary/have-you-met-tony.md

 The woman known as Teasing Georgia logged on to her computer as soon as she awoke.
 To her disappointment, no messages awaited.
 Nothing to tell her about last night, whether her advice had upset him or whether he’d finally met someone and didn’t need an online friend anymore.

-“How was the gig?” she typed and held her finger for a minute too long before changing her mind.
+“_How was the gig?_” she typed and held her finger for a minute too long before changing her mind.
 One by one the letters disappeared from the screen.
 Perhaps it was time that Tony started their conversation.

-“Morning gorgeous,” his words bubbled through mid-morning.
+“_Morning gorgeous,_” his words bubbled through mid-morning.

-“Morning yourself.
-How was last night?”
-Now that he’d started the conversation, maybe one day it would be about more than Tony and his world.
+“_Morning yourself.
+How was last night?_” Now that he’d started the conversation, maybe one day it would be about more than Tony and his world.

-“Great.
+“_Great.
 But how was your night?
-I didn’t see a message from you before I went to sleep and I got worried.”
+I didn’t see a message from you before I went to sleep and I got worried._”

-Wow, that was unexpected.
-“Just a quiet night with me and the TV.”
+Wow, that was unexpected. “_Just a quiet night with me and the TV._”

-“Anything that I should watch if I ever got a night off?”
+“_Anything that I should watch if I ever got a night off?_”

-“Yeah,” and Teasing Georgia described a movie she had watched on the weekend.
+“_Yeah,_” and Teasing Georgia described a movie she had watched on the weekend.

-“I heard about that one.
-Meaning to watch it when I have time.”
+“_I heard about that one.
+Meaning to watch it when I have time._”

-“You should,” she encouraged.
+“_You should,_” she encouraged.

-“How about next time I get the night off, we pick the same movie and watch it together?”
+“_How about next time I get the night off, we pick the same movie and watch it together?_”

-“That would mean meeting in person,” she laughed.
+“_That would mean meeting in person,_” she laughed.
 He never gave up, and part of her didn’t want him to.

-“Well if you still don’t want to see my ugly face, we can watch the same movie but you at home and me at my place.”
+“_Well if you still don’t want to see my ugly face, we can watch the same movie but you at home and me at my place._”

 Who the hell was this new improved Tony?

-“Sounds like a good idea but don’t you have an active social life?”
+“_Sounds like a good idea but don’t you have an active social life?_”

-“It got complicated last night.”
+“_It got complicated last night._”

-“How so?”
+“_How so?_”

-“I don’t know how to tell you.”
+“_I don’t know how to tell you._”

-“Start at the beginning.
-No judgement.”
+“_Start at the beginning.
+No judgement._”

-“But I feel weird talking to you about another woman.”
+“_But I feel weird talking to you about another woman._”

-“Don’t be,” her heart stopped.
-“We’re just friends.”
+“_Don’t be,_” her heart stopped. “_We’re just friends._”

-There was a long pause before Tony replied.
-“Ok, here’s the thing my beautiful Teasing Georgia.
-I think you are absolutely amazing and in so many ways you are the perfect woman except you won’t let me meet you in person.”
+There was a long pause before Tony replied. “_Ok, here’s the thing my beautiful Teasing Georgia.
+I think you are absolutely amazing and in so many ways you are the perfect woman except you won’t let me meet you in person._”

-“What you’re saying is I’m a figment of your imagination.
-I am the perfect mirror of you.”
+“_What you’re saying is I’m a figment of your imagination.
+I am the perfect mirror of you._”

-“I didn’t say that.”
+“_I didn’t say that._”

-“What does your perfect woman look like anyway?”
+“_What does your perfect woman look like anyway?_”

-“I’m starting to think that she’s you.”
+“_I’m starting to think that she’s you._”

 Teasing Georgia brushed away her tears so she could read the words Tony didn’t mean.
 It had been fun, but she needed to find the courage and end this charade before she got more hurt.

-“You can’t.”
-Teasing Georgia sent a series of short messages before Tony could get a word in.
-“You don’t even know me.”
-“You close your eyes and imagine me as this perfect woman but you don’t know me.”
-Finally, “I’m not perfect and I’m not perfect for you.”
+“_You can’t._” Teasing Georgia sent a series of short messages before Tony could get a word in. “_You don’t even know me._” “_You close your eyes and imagine me as this perfect woman but you don’t know me._” Finally, she typed, “_I’m not perfect and I’m not perfect for you._”

-“For almost four months, I’ve been trying to rectify that!”
-Tony wasn’t giving up without a fight.
-“Come on, Teasing Georgia.
+“_For almost four months, I’ve been trying to rectify that!_” Tony wasn’t giving up without a fight. “_Come on, Teasing Georgia.
 I know you live nearby.
 I know that we like a lot of the same things.
-Why can’t we just meet for coffee?”
+Why can’t we just meet for coffee?_”

-“I have to go.
-Bye.”
-Teasing Georgia quickly put away her laptop and got ready to go out.
+“_I have to go.
+Bye._” Teasing Georgia quickly put away her laptop and got ready to go out.
 The most dangerous thing would be to stay in the house with internet access, vulnerable to the Tony who had decided to talk to her as if she was important in his life.

 Locking her door, Teasing Georgia left to catch up with friends and put aside the mess she’d created online.
 The man she wanted thought he was falling in love with her.
 But how could he ever forgive her if the truth came out?